 Many fake reviews are written very subtly and smartly, which does not make them easily recognizable.
 If you even have the slightest doubt that a review might be fake and want to make a cross-check on the same, pick up a line from the review and simply do a Google search for it.

 In several cases, paid and fake promotional reviews are copied on different review websites under many usernames.
-If Google throws up multiple search results, you will immediately know that the review is a fake one.
+If Google throws up multiple search results, you will immediately know that the review is fake.

 #4: Note The Review Timing